swoodipto/sudip.to/README.md

 # Personal Website with Dynamic Blog

-A simple personal website with a dynamic blog that uses markdown content stored in JSON, designed for GitHub Pages.
+A simple personal website with a dynamic blog that loads markdown files directly, designed for GitHub Pages.

 ## Project Structure